neo4j/cypher-language-support/docs/semantic-analysis.md

 };
 ```

-- Remove calling the `analyze` function from the `main` initialization method:
+- Remove calling the `analyze` and `updateSignatureResolver` functions from the `main` initialization method:

 ```js
 cnsa_Main_main = (var$1) => {